Demi Lovato Breaks Down In Tears On Stage In Manchester

-Demi Lovato broke down in tears on stage in Manchester, England, as she addressed the thousands strong crowd who came to see her perform at Manchester Arena – the same location as the horrific bombing at Ariana Grande’s concert last year that left 22 people dead.
+Demi Lovato broke down in tears on stage in Manchester, England, as she addressed the thousands-strong crowd who came to see her perform at Manchester Arena – the same location as the horrific bombing at Ariana Grande’s concert last year that left 22 people dead.
 Manchester Evening News reports that Lovato was visibly emotional as she spoke to the crowd during her show on June 16, crying as she spoke about the attack.

 Tears sparkled on Lovato’s face as they caught the stage lights while she told the crowd that it “means so much” to have so many people attend the show just over a year after the incident.